fe-data/fe-docs/docs/getting-started/overview.rst

 #.
 Check again the email, eticket and scan the eticket.
 #.
 Do a refund of the last order.
 #.
 Check the stock value.
 #.
-If you are happy with the results, you should remove all orders and tickets via the contextmenu in the :doc:`events menu <../usage/events>` and uncheck :guilabel:`Test payments`.
+If you are happy with the results, you should remove all orders and tickets via the contextmenu in the
+   :doc:`events menu <../usage/events>` and uncheck :guilabel:`Test payments` in the `Basics tab <../usage/events.html#basics-tab>`_ of the event.
 #.
-Your event is now live
+Your event is now live.
+#.
+If you have a sports event, you can switch on the :guilabel:`Tracking` in the `Basics tab <../usage/events.html#basics-tab>`_ of the event and configure the other tracking fields
+   and optionally use :doc:`Firebase <../advanced/firebase>` for realtime track updates and realtime messages from the event organization.

 Don't
 -----